 If you are hesitant to get the COVID “vaccine,” you may be right to be.
-Hearing about free money, lotteries, goodies, and such should set off loud alarm bells in your head and egg you to think critically about what’s really going on.
+Hearing about “vaccine” incentives such as free money, lotteries, and goodies should set off loud alarm bells in your head and egg you to think critically about what’s really going on.

 The fact that there are so many incentives being offered for vaccination should make you, at least, pause before getting the shot.
 Medical Products and treatments or any other kind of programs or products that are highly beneficial for people don’t need to be continually incentivized.

 Incentives definitely influence participation.
 They are exploitative of vulnerable people and leverage economic hardship to increase vaccination.
 Offering incentives introduces motivations that corrupt pure medical decision-making.
 Incentives to participate in the experimental COVID shot are unethical and unlawful.